-ASL 208 Interpreting as a Profession
+ASL 208 Interpreting as a Profession (3) 3 hours lecture

 Develops insight into the value of interpreting as a profession.
 Includes instruction on national testing standards, preparation for certification, and the necessity of ethics as outlined in the Interpreting Code of Ethics.